 Fitzgerald’s 1928 | 13 Herman Street, Glen Ridge

-This Glen Ridge restaurant offers a classic brunch menu, with entree options like avocado toast, steak and eggs, and pancakes.
-You can pair any entree with a Mimosa by the glass, or go bottomless for an extra $10.
-Fitzgerald’s also has a Bloody Mary and St. Germain cocktails for a boozy brunch.
+This Glen Ridge restaurant provides a classic brunch menu, with entree options like avocado toast, steak and eggs, and pancakes.
+You can add bottomless breakfast cocktails to any entree for $15.
+Fitzgerald’s also has Bloody Mary and St. Germain cocktails for a boozy brunch.

 Halcyon | 114 Walnut Street, Montclair